Home

 OPERA COMIQUE:

 Opéra comique is a French genre of opera.
 It contains spoken dialogue, and recitatives (Sung Dialogue).
 It is, despite its name, not necessarily comic or light in nature.
-Carmen, likely the most famous opéra comique, is a tragedy.
+Bizet's Carmen, likely the most famous opéra comique, is a tragedy.
 It's sometimes confused with the Italian opera buffa (opéra bouffon).
 Carmen started as opera comique, and was later made into grand opera.

 Maria Ewing plays Carmen, and Barry McCauley is Don Jose.
-The London Philharmonic conducted by Bernard Haitink.
+The London Philharmonic is conducted by Bernard Haitink.

 Characters: